Website Redesign

 Brand Extension

 The brand extension was to design a hard seltzer line for the brewery.
 I created multiple flavors for the can designs, and a 4-pack box design.
 I created a gradient of mountains and used a topographic map pattern as a background for the NH company.
+These package designs for a fictional seltzer line create a relaxing, northern vibe for those enjoying the outdoors lake or mountainside!

 Check out more Case Studies!